Join Us

 However, CLL specialists tend to work at a university (teaching) hospital.
 If you are being seen at a district general hospital (DGH) for your CLL, your consultant should be able to tell you the name of your regional teaching hospital.
 Your consultant will know the nearest specialist hospital for blood cancers, and where CLL clinical trials are being run in your area.
 If you want this information, don’t hesitate to ask your consultant for it.
 See also“How do I find a clinical trial?” advice above.

 If you would like a second opinion about your diagnosis or treatment options, you are entitled to ask the hospital you attend for your CLL or ask your GP.
 The NHS states that you have a ‘right to be seen at a hospital / by a consultant of your choice’.
 As a general rule, it is best for all doctors involved in your care to be kept informed.
+More information on your rights as a patient can be found on the NHS website here.

 “Shared care” is another option.
 This involves being seen at a regional specialist centre in conjunction with local follow-up.
 This approach can ensure specialist input and access to trials, while most of your care remains local.
 There should always be close communication between the specialist centre, local team, GP and of course you.